caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

     - The routes should return HTTP response codes (200, 201, 400, 404 etc...)

 5. IMPLEMENT YOUR DATABASE CONTEXT AND ENTITY FRAMEWORK:
    Implementing a db allows you to store data persistently.
+Make sure to have SQL Server installed.
    The Entity Framework (EF Core) is an Object-Relational Mapper (ORM) that makes it easier to work with your database using C# objects instead of writing raw SQL queries.
     - To start, create a folder to hold your db context.
-This example uses Data.VideoGameDbContext.cs
+This example uses Data.VideoGameDbContext.cs.
     - You'll need to install the MicrosoftEntityFrameworkCore.
 You can have the IDE do it for you by typing in: public class {{ApiName}DbContext}(DbContextOptions<{{ApiName}DbContext}> options) : DbContext(options).
     - Example: public class VideoGameDbContext(DbContextOptions<VideoGameDbContext> options) : DbContext(options)
-        - This should trigger red squigglies. ctrl + . brings up a context menu to debug
+        - This should trigger red squigglies. ctrl + . brings up a context menu to debug.
-        - Inside of there should be an option: install package 'Microsoft.Entity.FrameworkCore
+        - Inside of there should be an option: install package 'Microsoft.Entity.FrameworkCore.
-        - Once you have installed the latest version, ctrl + . and add the reference (using Microsoft.EntityFrameworkCore)
+        - Once you have installed the latest version, ctrl + . and add the reference (using Microsoft.EntityFrameworkCore).
+    - Next step is to add a database set:
+        - To do so, ipen the dbContext.cs file and add the following: public DbSet<VideoGame> VideoGames => Set<VideoGame>();
+    - Next you need to tell the application where to find the database:
+        - To do so, open appsettings.json and add your connection string:
+          ConnectionStrings": {"DefaultConnection": "Server=localhost\\SQLExpress;Database=VideoGameDb;Trusted_Connection=true;TrustServerCertificate=true"}
+          *Note this way is preferred because you can use the same name in Azure*
+    - Register the DbContext now in Program.cs using dependency injection:
+        - before you do, download the Microsoft.EntityFrameworkCore.SqlServer NuGet package: builder.Services.AddDbContext<VideoGameDbContext>(options =>
+options.UseSqlServer(builder.Configuration.GetConnectionString("DefaultConnection")));
+        - ctrl + . to add using Microsoft.EntityFrameworkCore